 About

-UCLA Campus
+Our Campus

-UCLA Architecture and Urban Design is located at Perloff Hall on UCLA’s beautiful, expansive, opportunity-rich main campus.
+UCLA Architecture and Urban Design is located at Perloff Hall on UCLA’s beautiful, expansive, opportunity-rich Main Campus.
 We are surrounded by the rest of the UCLA Arts campus and are steps from UCLA's iconic Royce Hall and main quad.
 Just a few more steps away, you'll find dynamic Westwood Village and all the best that UCLA has to offer.

 Perloff Hall